-Sometimes some people have thought that the Pharaoh Hound was some sort of “albino” Doberman because it lacks the black markings of a Doberman.
+Sometimes some people have thought that the Pharaoh Hound was some “albino” Doberman because it lacks the black markings of a Doberman.
 That is how closely these two breeds resemble each other.

 The Beauceron is a French dog that looks like a slightly overweight Doberman.
-In fact, you might even think that someone bred a Doberman to a German Shepherd and the Beauceron was the result.
+You might even think that someone bred a Doberman to a German Shepherd and the Beauceron was the result.

-What it doesn’t have is the smaller, more rounded, and sleek physique of the Doberman.
-A Beauceron also tends to be a much more playful dog, looking for someone to play catch with it.
+What it doesn’t have is the Doberman’s smaller, more rounded, and sleek physique.
+A Beauceron also tends to be a much more playful dog, looking for someone to play catch with.

-Beaucerons are not the most intelligent breed, and they present with more trainability issues than a Doberman ever would.
+Beaucerons are not the most intelligent breed and present with more trainability issues than a Doberman would ever.
 Still, they make for good protectors and herding dogs.

 Dogs With Similar Coloring to Dobermans

-There are dogs that look nothing like a Doberman at all, but because they have the traditional fawn and black coloring of Dobermans people think that there’s a link.
+There are dogs that look nothing like a Doberman at all, but because they have the traditional fawn and black coloring of Dobermans, people think there’s a link.

-The reality is that a lot of dogs have the fawn and black coloring associated with Dobermans and that this coloring is also synonymous with these other dog breeds.
+The reality is that many dogs have the fawn and black coloring associated with Dobermans and that this coloring is also synonymous with these other dog breeds.

-Here’s a couple of breeds that also have the “Doberman coloring” but don’t look anything like Dobermans at all.
+Here are a few breeds that also have the “Doberman coloring” but don’t look like Dobermans.